aress31/burpgpt/README.md

    gradle shadowJar
    ```

-### 2. Loading the Extension Into the `Burp Suite`
+### 2. Loading the Extension Into `Burp Suite`

 To install `burpgpt` in `Burp Suite`, first go to the `Extendensions` tab and click on the `Add` button.
 Then, select the `burpgpt-all` jar file located in the `.\lib\build\libs` folder to load the extension.

 # Usage

-Before using `burpgpt`, the user needs to fill in their `OpenAI API key` and select/change a `model` within the settings panel available on the `Burp Suite` menu bar.
-The user can also tweak or use custom `prompts` within the settings panel.
+To start using `burpgpt`, the user must first complete the following steps in the settings panel accessible from the `Burp Suite` menu bar:

-Once the `OpenAI` model is configured, all passively scanned items would be sent to the selected `OpenAI model` for analysis based on the user's `prompt`.
-The `prompt` accepts placeholders that are post-processed prior to sending to the `OpenAI model` to replace with the relevant request/response values.

-Here is a list of the supported placeholders in the burpgpt extension:
+1. enter their OpenAI API key,
+2. select or modify a model,
+3. and adjust or [create custom prompts](#2-prompt-configuration) as desired.

+After configuring the extension with the appropriate `API key`, `model`, and `prompt`, all passively scanned items will be analysed by the selected `OpenAI` `model` based on the configured settings.
+The results of the analysis will be displayed on a per-endpoint basis as an `Informational`-level finding.

+## Prompt Configuration

+`burpgpt` allows users to customise the `prompt` for traffic-based analysis by using a system of `placeholders`.
+We recommend including the maximum relevant information in the prompt.
+The following `placeholders` are directly handled by the extension and can be used to dynamically insert specific values into the prompt:

-- `{IS_TRUNCATED_PROMPT}` - A `boolean` value that indicates whether the prompt has been truncated to fit within the `2048 character` limit imposed by most `GPT-3.5` models' `maxTokens` value.
+- `{IS_TRUNCATED_PROMPT}` - A `boolean` value that indicates whether the `prompt` has been truncated to fit within the `2048 character` limit imposed by most `GPT-3.5` models' `maxTokens` value.
 This value is programmatically set by the extenstion.
 - `{URL}` - The URL of the scanned request.
 - `{METHOD}` - The HTTP request method used in the scanned request.
 - `{REQUEST_HEADERS}` - The headers of the scanned request.